BlockchainCommons/bc-envelope-cli-rust/README.md

 **NOTE:** The `envelope` tool does *not* have the same command line syntax as the Swift `envelope` tool.

 ## Version History

+### 0.26.0: November 3, 2025

+- Align to dependencies.
+- Replace generate signer/verifier commands with keypairs command.
+- Add signing and encryption options to generate prvkeys.
+- Add generator options to xid new command.
+- Update documentation.

 ### 0.24.0: October 20, 2025